slsdetectorgroup/slsDetectorPackage/README.md

 ## Dependencies
-Before building from source make sure that you have the [software wiki](https://slsdetectorgroup.github.io/devdoc/dependencies.html) installed.
+Before building from source make sure that you have the [dependencies](https://slsdetectorgroup.github.io/devdoc/dependencies.html) installed.
 If installing using conda, conda will manage the dependencies.
-Avoid also installing packages with pip.
+Avoid also installing dependency packages with pip.

 ## Documentaion
 Detailed documentation including installation can be found in the [software wiki](https://slsdetectorgroup.github.io/devdoc/index.html).

-Different releases can be found on the [official site](https://www.psi.ch/en/lxn/software-releases).
+List of releases can be found on the [official site](https://www.psi.ch/en/lxn/software-releases).

 Firmware compatiblity can be found in [firmware page](https://github.com/slsdetectorgroup/slsDetectorFirmware)

 ## Installation

+The slsDetectorPackage provides core detector software implemented in C++, along with Python bindings packaged as the slsdet Python extension module.
+Choose the option that best fits your environment and use case.

+1. **Install pre-built binaries using conda (Recommended)**: Install pre-built binaries for the C++ client, receiver, GUI and the Python API (`slsdet`), simplifying setup across platforms.

+2. **Pip**: Install only the Python extension module, either by downloading the pre-built library from PyPI or by building the extension locally from source.
+Available only from v9.2.0 onwards.

+3. **Build from source**: Compile the entire package yourself, including both the C++ core and the Python bindings, for maximum control and customization.
+However, make sure that you have the dependencies installed.
+If installing using conda, conda will manage the dependencies.
+Avoid installing packages with pip and conda simultaneously.

-### 1. Install binaries using conda
+### 1. Install pre-built binaries using conda (Recommended)
 Conda is not only useful to manage python environments but can also be used as a user space package manager.
 Dates in the tag (for eg. 2020.07.23.dev0) are from the developer branch.
 Please use released tags for stability.

 We have three different packages available:
-* **slsdetlib** shared libraries and command line utilities
+* **slsdetlib** Shared libraries and command line utilities
 * **slsdetgui** GUI
 * **slsdet** Python bindings
+* **moenchzmq** Moench

 ```
 #Add channels for dependencies and our library